eruditelite/picapture/README.md

   * Display a camera's details.
   * Take a snapshot as a .ppm.

+The complications have to do with creating and saving images, as well as histograms etc.

 ## Python ##

+### The Starting Point ###

 As a starting point, I got [ZWOIPCam](https://github.com/grapeot/ZWOIPCam.git).
 This handles